 Do learning styles exist and do they matter?

 Harold Pashler from the University of California, San Diego and his colleagues Mark McDaniel, Doug Rohrer, and Robert Bjork scoured the research literature in search of evidence that learning styles exist and matter.
 That is, is it true that instruction that meshes with learners’ learning styles lead to better learning outcomes?
-They published what they discovered about Learning Styles in the journal Psychological Science in the Public Interest.
+They published their article describing what they discovered about Learning Styles in the journal Psychological Science in the Public Interest.

 First, Pashler and colleagues came up with criteria that research studies had to meet in order to provide credible evidence.
 They had to:

 - Divide students into groups based on their learning styles and randomly assign students from each group to receive one of multiple instructional methods.

 - Make all students take the same final test to assess their learning outcomes.